iv4xr-project/iv4xr-nethack/client-java/src/main/resources/sounds/README.md

 58731 - This work is licensed under the Sampling+ License. - https://freesound.org/people/arioke/sounds/58731/
 193859 - This work is licensed under the Creative Commons 0 License. - https://freesound.org/people/Ligidium/sounds/193859/
+253548 - This work is licensed under the Attribution 4.0 Licence - https://freesound.org/people/xtrgamr/sounds/253548/
 336598 - This work is licensed under the Attribution 4.0 License - https://freesound.org/people/InspectorJ/sounds/336598/
 406489 - This work is licensed under the Creative Commons 0 License. - https://freesound.org/people/Anthousai/sounds/406489/
 412068 - This work is licensed under the Attribution 4.0 License. - "Chewing, Carrot, A.wav" by InspectorJ (www.jshaw.co.uk) of Freesound.org - https://freesound.org/people/InspectorJ/sounds/412068/